DeepeshKalura/fitbuddy_north_shore_hack/README.md

 - **Meal Tracking:** Keep a record of your meals and nutritional intake.
 Make informed choices to improve your dietary habits.

-- **Hydration Reminder:** Stay hydrated by receiving timely reminders to drink water.
-Proper hydration is essential for overall well-being.

-- **Mental Well-Being:** Coming soon!
-We are actively developing features to support your mental health.
-Stay tuned for updates.
+- **Sleep Tracking:** Ensure a restful night's sleep with our sleep tracking feature.
+Monitor and analyze your sleep patterns, receive insights into your sleep quality, and set personalized sleep goals.
+Proper sleep is essential for overall well-being.

 ## Screenshots